 Don’t be afraid to mix up the grip and see which feels the best for you.

 Next up, we have the Incline Dumbbell curl, which is fantastic for getting the biceps into a release short position.
 These are great because they let you rotate your arm to get maximum biceps contraction.
 As you rotate your forearm from half pronated to supinated, your biceps contracts and that helps that peak develop even further.

 This leads to both the short and long head of the biceps getting into a really short position, which is where you’ll really feel it burn.
 This variation also shifts the load onto the long head of the biceps and so will help us add some mass to those peaks.

-To set up, sit on a bench and hang your arm down so that your elbow is just underneath your tie.
+To perform the exercise, you sit on an inclined bench with a pair of dumbbells in your hands and curl them towards your shoulders while keeping your upper arms stationary.
 Start with your arm in a neutral position and supinate as you curl the weight up, focus on trying to make your Pinky touch your shoulder.

 Although you won’t actually manage, this cue will force you to supinate even further.
 It’s important that you keep your elbow fixed throughout the entire movement and avoid any ego lifting.

 Remember, we’re focusing on the quality of the contraction, so if you need to decrease the weight a bit, do So.